pi-apps/pi-platform-docs/payments_advanced.md

 | Python | TBD | Community-maintained |
 | PHP | TBD | Community-maintained |

-Community maintainers for other programming languages are more than welcome, please submit a PR in the [PiOS repository](https://github.com/pi-apps/PiOS) if youare interested to maintain a Pi SDK.
+Community maintainers for other programming languages are more than welcome, please submit a PR in the [PiOS repository](https://github.com/pi-apps/PiOS) if you are interested to maintain a Pi SDK.

 ## Supported features